nickthorpe71/grokking-simplicity-summary/README.md

 **language features**

-Functions that are build in to the language we are using.
+Functions that are built into the language we are using.

 - splice()
 - slice()